 This was the place where the decisive battle was fought.
 12,000 Rajputs were severely outnumbered severely against 40,000 Mughals.
 Despite the odds; the spirited battle field heroics of Pratap continue to instill Nationalism and inspire generations after generations and till today.

+Even the Rain-Gods had arrived on the battlefield on that day to embrace the warriors.
+4-5 hour long intense battle saw 18,000 soldiers laying down their lives.
 Due to the intense rains, the tremendous amount of blood shed during the fighting got accumulated at a low lying place and formed a pond of Blood.
 The place is now known as “RAKT TALAI”, meaning pond of blood.
 According to the legends the bloodshed in this war had made the colour of soil in this region turned to Red forever.
 A strange coincidence is that the colour of the soil continues to fade year after year.
 If you talk to the elderly persons in this region; they will say that the colour of the soil had turned red due the Haldighati battle.

 रण बीच चौकड़ी भर भर चेतक बना निराला था,